-On December 28, 2006, Kenneth W. Matz entered into an employment agreement with the Company related to his service as President of the Company.
-The employment agreement had an initial term which continued until December 31, 2008, subject to automatic one-year extensions unless either party elects not to extend the term.
-Mr. Matz received an initial annual base salary of \$235,000 per year.
-Mr. Matz's annual base salary increased to \$260,000 on August 1, 2007.
-Mr. Matz also participated in benefit plans or programs generally offered by the Company to salaried employees.
-Mr. Matz was eligible for variable compensation and received, \$100,000 of variable compensation for the 2007 calendar year.
-Under the terms of the agreement if Mr. Matz's employment is terminated due to his disability, he will receive 100% of his monthly salary for one month and then 60% of his monthly salary for the next five months.
-If Mr. Matz's employment is terminated by the Company without cause or if Mr. Matz resigns for good reason (which includes following a change of control of the Company), he will be entitled to receive a severance payment equal to his full annual base salary.
-Mr. Matz terminated his employment with the Company on December 21, 2007 and received severance under the terms of his agreement and consideration for stock options that would have vested January 15, 2008.
+In December 2007, Dennis M. Oates entered into an employment agreement with the Company related to his service as President and Chief Executive Officer of the Company.
+The employment agreement had an initial term which commenced on January 2, 2008 and continued until December 31, 2008, subject to automatic one-year extensions unless either party elects not to extend the term.
+Under the employment agreement, Mr. Oates will receive an initial annual base salary of \$300,000 per year.
+Mr. Oates also will participate in benefit plans or programs generally offered by the Company to salaried employees.
+Mr. Oates is eligible for variable compensation targeted at 100% of his base salary, with a minimum amount of variable compensation for the 2008 calendar year of \$200,000.
+If Mr. Oates' employment is terminated due to disability, he will receive 100% of his monthly salary for one month and then 60% of his monthly salary for the next five months.
+If Mr. Oates' employment is terminated by the Company without cause or if Mr. Oates resigns for good reason (which includes following a change of control of the Company), he will be entitled to receive a severance payment equal to his full annual base salary.